zammad/zammad-documentation/contributing/start.rst

 2. **Translation area** itself.
 You can find the source string (*"English (United States)"*) at the top and the field for your translation (*"French"* in this example).
 3. **Glossary**: here you can find common translations in Zammad context.
-The words from the glossary are highlightes in the source strings, as well.
+The terms from the glossary are highlighted in the source strings, as well.
 4. **Some useful tabs**:
     * **Nearby strings**: shows you the context of the word or string
     * **Automatic suggestions**: if similar strings are already translated, it will